CyberQueens/CyberQueens/4 - Reverse Engineering Exercises/binary_operations.md

 The _Binary OR_ (written as |) is very similar to the _Logical OR_ (written as ||).
 The difference is, instead of operating on two boolean values, the _Binary OR_ operates on 2 bits (a bit is either 1 or 0).

-Here is the table describing all the outcome of the Binary OR operator
+Here is the table describing the outcomes of the Binary OR operator

 It helps to identify: 1 = True, 0 = False